The ultimate dream for many business owners is to have a business that's not reliant on them to show up everyday.

 The first thing to do is ask if you are the right person to lead a project, to begin with!

-While it may seem counter intuitive, projects often get assigned to you by default as the business owner.
+In many cases projects get assigned to you by default as the business owner.
 Not because you are the right person to take responsibility for them.